utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/organizing-private-network.md

     > You can also select **Add** on the right from the Private API Network overview page.
 In a Private API Network folder, you can select **Add To Folder** in the upper-right corner.

-1. Select the collections, APIs, and workspaces you want to add.
-You can search for elements, and filter elements by tags.
-Learn more about adding tags to [collections](/docs/collections/using-collections/#tagging-a-collection), [APIs](/docs/designing-and-developing-your-api/managing-apis/#tagging-apis), and [workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#tagging-a-workspace).
+1. You can search for and select the collections, APIs, and workspaces you want to add.

     If you're adding collections, you can optionally select environments in their workspace to make sure users have access to environment variables.
 You can also [edit a collection's environments later](/docs/collaborating-in-postman/private-api-network/managing-private-network/#editing-collections).